 Incidentally, that is another popular misconception about this parable - most people assume that the master fired the manager, which is not accurate (it is almost necessary to believe he was fired if one tries to hold on to him being 'dishonest', so that may be why they do so).
-The master, upon hearing the charges brought against the manager (don't you ever wonder who brought the charges, or why - was it a personal grudge, someone who wanted the manager's job, a scheming customer), upon hearing those charges the master asked his manager for "an accounting of your management".
-That's more like, "tell me why I shouldn't fire you", instead of donning Donald Trump's bad hairpiece and uttering the now-famous words ("You're Fired").
+The master, upon hearing the charges brought against the manager (don't you ever wonder who brought the charges, or why - was it a personal grudge, someone who wanted the manager's job, a scheming customer?), upon hearing those charges the master asked his manager for "an accounting of your management".
+That's more like, "tell me why I shouldn't fire you", instead of adopting Donald Trump's bad comb-over and uttering the now-famous words ("You're Fired").

 Being challenged to account for his actions gave the manager an opportunity to display his managerial style, and display his shrewdness he did, and the compliments began to roll in from the customers.
-Now the master was well pleased with the long-term prospects of good customer relations and continuing prosperity, and the manager was commended for being shrewd, instead of being fired.
+Now the master was well pleased with the long-term prospects of good customer relations and continuing prosperity and the manager was commended for being shrewd, instead of being fired.

 Ahh ... now we can begin to see the point of the parable - commendation for being shrewd in business - and how it fits with the rest of the instructions gathered and presented here.
 Now perhaps we can also see how the collection of one-liners that Luke has gathered together with this parable serve to reinforce that main point of being shrewd.
 Some of these sayings have lost a little clarity over the years, but that happens with one-liners.
 Can you imagine, for example, trying to analyze the old saying, "a penny saved is a penny earned"?
 That saying worked well when a penny was a significant amount of money, when you could actually buy something with a penny.
-It would be easy today to show how the marginal cost of handling the penny resulted in a net loss of several cents or more, and so it would be more profitable to ignore the penny than to try to save it.
+Today the marginal cost of handling the penny resulted in a net loss of several cents or more, and as a result the penny has even been dropped from circulation!
 We have to be somewhat cautious that we don't get into the same kind of over-analysis of the one-liners here.

 And when we avoid getting too picky we also begin to see how all these pieces fit together and we begin to understand what was really being said.
 The basic point of the parable is about the economics of faith - that it's good to be shrewd - and the parable is followed by several short sayings: injunctions for the followers of Jesus to be at least as canny and shrewd with the gifts that God has given us, as well as some reminders about why we should be canny and shrewd.
-There's also a warning about not getting sidetracked into thinking that it's money Jesus is talking about.
+There's also a warning about not getting sidetracked into thinking that it is money Jesus that is talking about.
 Now that's fairly straightforward and simple, isn't it?
 If that's all we got out of this text we would have some good advice.